Chinas Premier fully Confident Of Hitting Growth Targets - UrduPoint

 Shanghai, (APP - UrduPoint / Pakistan Point News - 5th Nov, 2024) Chinese Premier Li Qiang said Tuesday he was "fully confident" the country would hit its economic goals this year, lauding recent stimulus measures and suggesting there was still room for more.

-Beijing has set a growth target of around five percent for 2024, but in the third quarter, the country saw its slowest expansion in a year and a half as its post-pandemic recovery remained stubbornly uneven.
+Beijing has set a growth target of around five percent for 2024, but in the third quarter the country saw its slowest expansion in a year and a half.

-The government has announced a raft of measures aimed at boosting activity, including rate cuts and the easing of some home purchasing restrictions, but analysts have criticised the lack of detail so far.
+The government has announced a raft of measures aimed at boosting activity, including rate cuts and the easing of some home purchasing restrictions, but analysts have bemoaned the lack of detail so far.

 The premier, who has official responsibility for economic policy, suggested that authorities still had room to manoeuvre when it came to further measures.

-"In the face of downward economic pressure, we have the requirements for increasing counter-cyclical adjustments," he said.
-"There is a relatively large space for financial and monetary policies, and the policy tools are even more abundant."
+"There is a relatively large space for financial and monetary policies, and the policy tools are even more abundant," he said.

 An initial market rally when the measures were announced has since fizzled out, with investors put out by the lack of detail.